Stoff73/Stoff73/README.md

 to name a small portion of technical knowledge you had to have as a 10 year old computer gamer in the 80's.

-I did a cobol programming course in the 90's while I was a stock broker, I also completed an MCSE with TCP/IP in the 90's.
+I did a cobol programming course in the 90's while I was a stock broker, I also completed an MCSE with TCP/IP during this time.
 My exposure to the technical side of IT has been limited over the last 20 years, so getting back into it has been eye opening.

 Currently learning Python, a lot easier than Cobol and much more powerfull.